 - Only 10 to 15 percent of large, randomized trials end up being proven wrong later.
 In other words, you completely flip the scales in the favor of truth if a study is large and randomized.

 - If a study has been repeated dozens or hundreds of times, then you have a significant trend.
 For example, when I wrote about implementation intentions, I drew on research from more than 100 studies that all confirmed the same finding.

 By focusing on scientific research that has been repeated consistently and that is the product of large, randomized trials, I am taking careful steps to only cite research that has a high likelihood of being correct in the long run.

 Sadly, bad science is often cited on the web.
-Many authors will see one small scale study that proves a point, and then cite that research as if it represents the scientific consensus on the topic.
+Many authors will see one small-scale study that proves a point, and then cite that research as if it represents the scientific consensus on the topic.
 It rarely does.
-In the future, I'll be writing more about how to protect yourself from psuedoscience, bad science, and quackery.
+In the future, I'll be writing more about how to protect yourself from pseudoscience, bad science, and quackery.